KunalD09/VLSI_TCL/README.md

 **Table of Contents**

-1. DAY 1 - Inception of the TCL worksop
+1. DAY 1 - Inception of the TCL worksop\n
    a.
-VLSI Design flow and application of TCL scripting
+VLSI Design flow and application of TCL scripting\n
    b.
-Description of the tasks
+Description of the tasks\n
    c.
-Introduction to Bash script
+Introduction to Bash script\n

 # DAY 1 - Inception of the TCL workshop